Canonical S-expressions: csexp vs. XML

 csexp and XML differ in that csexp is a data-representation format, while XML includes a data-representation format and also a schema mechanism.
 Thus, XML can be "configured" for particular kinds of data, which conform to some grammar (say, HTML, ATOM, SVG, MathML, or new ones as needed).
 It has languages for defining document grammars: DTD is defined by the XML standard itself, while XSD, RelaxNG, and Schematron are commonly used with XML for additional features, and XML can also work with no schema. csexp data can of course be operated on by schemas implemented at a higher level, but provides no such mechanism itself.

 In terms of characters and bytes, a csexp "string" may have any byte sequence whatsoever (because of the length prefix on each atom), while XML (like regular Lisp S-expressions, JSON, and literals in programming languages), requires alternate representations for a few characters (such as "<" and most control characters).
 This, however, has no effect on the range of structures and semantics that can be represented.
 XML also provides mechanisms to specify how a given byte sequence is intended to be interpreted: Say, as a Unicode UTF-8 string, a JPEG file, or an integer; csexp leaves such distinctions to external mechanisms.

 At the most basic level, both csexp and XML represent trees (as do most other external representations).
 This is not surprising, since XML can be described as a differently-punctuated form for LISP-like S-expressions, or vice versa.
+(Note: This similarity was known to the framers of XML.
+For example, Steven DeRose discussed it in DeRose, Steven J. (1997).
+"The SGML FAQ book: understanding the foundation of HTML and XML".)

 However, XML includes additional semantics, which are commonly achieved in csexp by various conventions rather than as part of the language.
 First, every XML element has a name (csexp applications commonly use the first child of each expression for this).
 Second, XML provides data typing, firstly via the schema grammar.
 A schema can also, however, distinguish integers, strings, data objects with types (e.g. JPEG) and (especially with XSD) other types).

 An XML element may also have attributes, a construct that csexp does not share.
 To represent XML data in csexp, one must choose a representation for such attributes; an obvious one is to reserve the second item in each S-expression for a list of (name value) pairs, analogous to the LISP association list.
 The XML ID and IDREF attributes have no equivalent in csexp, but can be easily implemented by a csexp application program.

 Finally, an XML element may contain comments and/or processing instructions. csexp has no specific equivalents, but they are trivial to represent, merely by reserving a name for each.
 For example, naming them "*COM" and "*PI" (the "*" prevents ever colliding with XML element type names):